Browser evidence beyond raw API calls

 });

-// traces ✓ metrics ✓ network logs ✓ console errors ✓ screenshots ✓What happens around it
+// traces ✓ metrics ✓ network logs ✓ console errors ✓ screenshots ✓Browser-specific proof

 Inline run